smlpt/deposition-detection/README.md

 ## Changelog

+### v0.4 Recording, Loading, Smoothing
+- Allow the user to record videos
+- Load existing videos and stream them instead of the camera feed
+- Expose more parameters to the UI (decay smoothing, sliding window smoothing, temporal ellipse smoothing factor, ellipse margin)
+- Apply sliding window smoothing to the recorded values and to the first and second derivatives
+- Timestamp logging and threshold checking now use the smoothed values
+- Hid the manual exposure controls for now, as they were only available in Linux and for Logitch C920 webcams

 ### v0.3 Thresholds
 - Adds a profile.csv file to load sparse threshold data for different materials (filled with dummy data right now)
 - Plot thresholds with the corresponding timeseries